VictorMachadoJosviak/Location-Hide/location-hide/README.md

 https://github.com/arenacheck/Location-Hide

-## *NEW*   Version 1.3.7
+## *NEW*   Version 1.4.0
-I'm pleased to announce that Version 1.3.7 works with almost every scenario!
+I'm pleased to announce that Version 1.4.0 works with almost every scenario!
 This is a ongoing project.
 Stay tuned for updates

 Added:
 • FSIG(Fake Script Include Generator)
 • .jpg was added to src section
 • id="" + class="" UPDATE
-• iframe src support if the link contain /embed/
+• src section updated, should now work with almost everything + iframes

 Fixed:
 • Added .delay( 10000 ); to every src delete event to dodge load bugs - more information below